Two variable logic with ultimately periodic counting: From Analysis of Constrained Regular Graph Problems to Decidability of

-Theorem~\ref{theo:main} below is the main result in this paper. \begin{theorem} For every $\fotwopres$ sentence $\phi$, there is an (effectively computable) existential Presburger formula $\PREB_\phi$ such that (i) $\phi$ has a model iff $\PREB_\phi$ holds in $\cN_{\infty}$ and (ii) $\phi$ has a finite model iff $\PREB_\phi$ holds in $\cN$. \end{theorem}
+We are now ready to present the decidability result for two variable logic with ultimately periodic quantifiers: \begin{theorem} For every $\fotwopres$ sentence $\phi$, (i) there is an (effectively computable) existential Presburger sentence $\PREB^\infty_\phi$ such that $\phi$ has a model iff $\PREB^\infty_\phi$ holds in $\cN_{\infty}$ and (ii) there is an (effectively computable) existential Presburger sentence $\PREB_\phi$ such that $\phi$ has a finite model iff $\PREB_\phi$ holds in $\cN$. \end{theorem}

-From the decision procedure for existential Presburger formulas (Theorem \ref{thm:pres}) mentioned in Section \ref{sec:prelims}, we immediately will obtain the following corollary.
+From the decision procedure for existential Presburger formulas (Theorem \ref{thm:pres}) mentioned in Section \ref{sec:prelims}, we will immediately obtain the following corollary:

 \begin{corollary} Both satisfiability and finite satisfiability for $\fotwopres$ are decidable. \end{corollary}